heche-psb/wgd/README.md

 -c, --cscore, the c-score to restrict the homologs of MRBHs, default None, if None was given, the c-score funcion won't be activated
--I, --inflation, the inflation factor for MCL program, default 2.0 -e, --eval, the e-value cut-off for similarity in diamond and/or hmmer, default 1e-10 --to_stop, flag option, whether to translate through STOP codons, if the flag was set, translation will be terminated at the first in frame stop codon, else a full translation continuing on past any stop codons will be initiated
+-I, --inflation, the inflation factor for MCL program, default 2.0 -e, --eval, the e-value cut-off for similarity in diamond and/or hmmer, default 1e-10 --to_stop, flag option, whether to translate through STOP codons, if the flag was set, translation will be terminated at the first in-frame stop codon, else a full translation continuing on passing any stop codons will be initiated
---cds, flag option, whether to only translate the complete CDS that starts with a valid start codon and only contains a single in frame stop codon at the end and must be dividable by three, if the flag was set, only the complete CDS will be translated
+--cds, flag option, whether to only translate the complete CDS that starts with a valid start codon and only contains a single in-frame stop codon at the end and must be dividable by three, if the flag was set, only the complete CDS will be translated
 -f, --focus, the species to be merged on local MRBHs, default None, if None was given, the local MRBHs won't be inferred -ap, --anchorpoints, the anchor points data file, default None -coc, --collinearcoalescence, flag option, whether to initiate the collinear coalescence analysis, if the flag was set, the analysis will be initiated